suprandus/coindex-cli/readme.md

 coindex key remove

 # Check Specific Coins (default: bitcoin,ethereum,tether)
 # Currently, only the name is available for a specific coin.
-The symbol will be added soon.
+The symbol will be added soon

 coindex check price --coin=ripple,cardano